-The target areas of all viruses associated with the common cold are epithelium of the nose and throat, internal and external lining cells of any organ, and mucosal surfaces of the nose.
+The target areas of all viruses associated with the common cold are the epithelium of the nose and throat, internal and external lining cells of any organ, and mucosal surfaces of the nose.
 Hence, symptoms appear related mainly to the nose and throat.

 TRANSMISSION OF COMMON COLD:

-These viruses transmit through respiratory droplets, air droplets and hand to nose contact.
+These viruses transmit through respiratory droplets, air droplets, and hand-to-nose contact.
 Sneezing and coughing without covering your mouth and nose with a piece of cloth can directly transfer germs to people nearby.
 This oblivious act can spread the virus into the air and unknowingly spread the disease.

 WINTERS BRING IN COLDS:

-Behavioral changes in humans because of cold and long nights have also been suspected as the reason for spreading the common cold in winters.
+Behavioral changes in humans because of cold and long nights have also been suspected as the reason for spreading the common cold in winter.
 People prefer spending time inside their comfy houses with the windows closed.
 This makes the transmission of viruses easier as everyone is in close contact with one another and respires in the same environment.
 So, if anyone develops the virus, it takes no time for it to spread to another person.

 The common cold is represented clinically as hoarseness of voice due to persistently coughing because of a sore and scratchy throat, runny nose with clear transparent discharge which later becomes yellow or greenish in color, sneezing, low-grade fever associated body aches, headache, earache, fatigue, watery eyes and loss of appetite.